 Per our analysis of HTA visitor arrival data, the number of visitors coming to Hawaii in February is below average as a whole.
 The only exception is that Valentine’s Day can be a popular time to visit Hawaii.
 We’ve been in Hawaii for Valentine’s Day a number of times and we only really felt it being crowded during a Waikiki stay.

 Is February a cheap or expensive time for a Hawaii vacation?

 From our analysis of Hawaii hotel rates and trends, February hotel rates hover just slightly above average.
-During the week around Valentine’s Day to Presidents Day, rates tend to be the highest for the month of February, but still not too high, as you can see from the following chart.
+During the week around Valentine’s Day to Presidents Day, rates tend to be the highest for the month of February.
+The following chart shows how hotel rates vary throughout the year.

 Airfare is more unpredictable.
 That being said, we typically see good airfare for February being advertised as early as October and as late as early January.
 See our suggestions for finding the cheapest flights to Hawaii.

 Are there any special events, festivals or reasons to go to Hawaii in February?